Econophysics: Basic tools

 Quantifiers derived from information theory were used in several papers by econophysicist Aurelio F. Bariviera and coauthors in order to assess the degree in the informational efficiency of stock markets.
 Zunino et al. use an innovative statistical tool in the financial literature: the complexity-entropy causality plane.
 This Cartesian representation establish an efficiency ranking of different markets and distinguish different bond market dynamics.
 It was found that more developed countries have stock markets with higher entropy and lower complexity, while those markets from emerging countries have lower entropy and higher complexity.
 Moreover, the authors conclude that the classification derived from the complexity-entropy causality plane is consistent with the qualifications assigned by major rating companies to the sovereign instruments.
 A similar study developed by Bariviera et al. explore the relationship between credit ratings and informational efficiency of a sample of corporate bonds of US oil and energy companies using also the complexity–entropy causality plane.
 They find that this classification agrees with the credit ratings assigned by Moody's.

 Another good example is random matrix theory, which can be used to identify the noise in financial correlation matrices.
 One paper has argued that this technique can improve the performance of portfolios, e.g., in applied in portfolio optimization.

 The ideology of econophysics is embodied in the probabilistic economic theory and, on its basis, in the unified market theory.

 There are also analogies between finance theory and diffusion theory.
 For instance, the Black–Scholes equation for option pricing is a diffusion-advection equation (see however for a critique of the Black–Scholes methodology).
 The Black–Scholes theory can be extended to provide an analytical theory of main factors in economic activities.

+Recent advances in econophysics also help us to understand the nature of our two-class structure in the distribution of income and wealth.
+This is not a sociological theory but a statistical reality: